john-cardiff/cyborg-cage/README.md

 There are very few dependencies: pytorch (with cuda), numpy and matplotlib.

-In addition we have not update the challenge to version 1.2, therefore the action space for the blue agent remains Discrete(41).
+In addition, we have not update the challenge to version 1.2, therefore the action space for the blue agent remains Discrete(41).

 # Thank you